evillgenius75/rook-aks/README.md

 ## Configuring Storage

 Before Rook can provision persistent volumes, either a filesystem or a storage pool should be configured.
-In our example, a Ceph Filesystem Pool is used:
+In our example [rook-filesystem.yaml](./manifests/rook-filesystem.yaml), a Ceph Filesystem Pool is used:

 ```yaml
 apiVersion: ceph.rook.io/v1